There lived a guy in a city aged 28. He wanted to share his life with someone. He wanted to get married and lead a happy life.

 Suppose you deviate from this plan of not controlling yourself and taking a trade based on your emotions?
 In that case, you are not executing your trading plan, which you were supposed to do.

 If your trading method had given only one trade for that entire week, and you have taken only one trade.
 In that case, you can pat yourself back because you’ve followed your plan and resisted the temptation to trade when there is no signal to take the trade.

 That’s the power of having a plan.
 When you have a plan, you can compare yourself with whether or not you’ve adhered to the plan.
-Without a plan, you will be trading just here and there, and it’s difficult for you to achieve trading success.
+Without a plan, you will be trading here and there, and it’s difficult for you to succeed in trading.

 How do you develop a trading plan?

 All consistently profitable traders have a trading plan with them.
 If you want to become one of them, you need to work out a trading plan.
 Your trading plan should comprise these elements.

 - The Capital you’re going to invest in your trading business.